How to add calculated fields in Google Forms

 But what if you want to run calculations on values from your form submissions?
 Maybe you want to calculate quiz scores.
 Or perhaps you want to show your customers a total price for the items they want to buy.

-Unfortunately, Google Forms doesn’t offer calculated fields as a built-in feature.
+Unfortunately, there’s no built-in way to create calculated fields in Google Forms.
 But don’t dismiss the tool just yet.
-In this post, we’ll showcase some good workarounds, starting by bringing out the big gun: the more flexible and powerful Google Sheets.
+There are some available workarounds, starting with using the more flexible and powerful Google Sheets.
+Read on to learn how.

 Pro Tip